Kent county cricket team (pre-1843)

-A variety of Kent county cricket teams played matches from the early 18th century until the formation of the original Kent County Cricket Club in 1842.
-The county's links to cricket go back further with Kent and Sussex generally accepted as the birthplace of the sport.
+Until 1842, the Kent county cricket team, always known as Kent, was organised by individual patrons and other groups.
+It played historically important matches from the early 18th century until the formation of the original Kent County Cricket Club in August 1842.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)

+The county's links to cricket go back to time immemorial, as Kent and Sussex are generally accepted as the birthplace of the sport.
 It is widely believed that cricket was first played by children living on the Weald in Saxon or Norman times.
-The earliest known organised match was held in Kent in around 1611 and the county was always at the forefront of cricket's development through the growth of village cricket in the 17th century to representative matches in the 18th.
-A Kent team took part in the earliest known inter-county match, which was played on Dartford Brent in 1709.
+The earliest known organised match was held in Kent in around 1611, and the county was always at the forefront of cricket's development, through the growth of village cricket in the 17th century to representative matches in the 18th.
+A team called Kent took part in the earliest known inter-county match, which was played on Dartford Brent in 1709.

-Several famous players and patrons were involved in Kent cricket from then until the creation of the first county club in 1842.
-Among them were William Bedle, Robert Colchin and the 3rd Duke of Dorset.
-Kent were generally regarded as the strongest county team in the first half of the 18th century and were usually one of the main challengers to Hambledon in the second half.
-By the 1830s, Kent had again become the strongest county and remained so until mid-century.
+Several famous players and patrons were involved in Kent cricket from then until 1842.
+Kent were generally regarded as the strongest county team in the first half of the 18th century, and were usually one of the main challengers to Hampshire, as organised by the Hambledon Club, in the second half.
+By the 1830s, Kent had again become the strongest county, and remained so until mid-century.